Topological K-theory of complex noncommutative spaces: Introduction

 We believe the lattice conjecture is true for objects from very diverse origins like smooth proper DM-stacks over $\C$ and categories of matrix factorizations.
 We notice that the latter example requires the use of $2$-periodic dg-categories which have their own homotopy theory and the topological realization has also to be adapted to this $2$-periodic context.

-Another interesting question raised by topological K-theory is the behavior of the Chern map $\ktop(T)\lmo \hp(T)$ with respect to the Gauss--Manin connection supported by the periodic homology of a family of nc-spaces parametrized by a smooth affine variety (see \cite{caract}, \cite{tsygm}).
+Another interesting question raised by topological K-theory is the behavior of the Chern map $\ktop(T)\lmo \hp(T)$ with respect to the Gauss--Manin connection supported by the periodic homology of a family of dg-categories parametrized by a smooth affine variety (see \cite{caract}, \cite{tsygm}).
 We believe the map $\chtop$ is flat with respect this connection.
 We can also mention \cite[§2.2.5]{kkp} for the relation with the associated variation of nc-Hodge structures.

-The point $d.$ in theorem \ref{motiv} allows to give a general definition of the Deligne cohomology of nc-spaces over $\C$.
+The point $d$ in theorem \ref{motiv} allows to propose a general definition of the Deligne cohomology of smooth and proper dg-categories over $\C$.
 In the commutative case, Deligne cohomology of degree $2p$ of a smooth projective variety with coefficients in the $p$th Deligne complex $\Z(p)_\D$ is given by the extension of integral $(p,p)$-classes with its $p$th intermediate Griffiths's jacobian.
-This suggests the following definition of Deligne cohomology for a $\C$-dg-category $T$,
+This suggests the following definition of Deligne cohomology for a smooth and proper $\C$-dg-category $T$,

 As usual, by cohomology we mean the spectrum whose stable homotopy groups give the actual cohomology groups.
 This new invariant comes with a map $\kn(T)\lmo \hdel(T)$ which can be thought of as a mix between usual and secondary characteristic classes.
-Let us mention also Marcolli--Tabuada's work \cite{tabmarjac} on intermediate jacobians for nc-spaces.
+Let us mention also Marcolli--Tabuada's work \cite{tabmarjac} on intermediate jacobians for dg-categories.

 Finally let us mention another possible relation with the work of Freed \cite{freed} where for problems of dimension reduction of certains Chern--Simons theories, the author raises the question to find a refinement of Hochschild homology defined over the integers.
 The topological K-theory endowed with its Chern map seems to be a good candidate for this refinement.